iArunava/NoteBook-Buddy/README.md

-# Jupyter-Buddy
+# NoteBook Buddy
-Jupyter Buddy is a Chrome and Firefox Extension that provides a helping hand while using jupyter notebooks
+NoteBook Buddy is a Chrome and Firefox Extension that provides a helping hand while using jupyter notebooks